We all know that food is taken very seriously in France. But did you know there are even strict guidelines for French ice cream and sorbet?

 There’s even a “sorbet plein fruit” or “full fruit sorbet” where the fruit content is 45%!

-If it is a vegetable sorbet, the vegetable content should be at least 25% (unless it is a strong-flavored vegetable, then only 10%, such as celery or bell pepper ).
+If a product is a vegetable sorbet, the vegetable content should be at least 25% (unless it is a strong-flavored vegetable, such as celery or bell pepper, then only 10% is required).

-In the case of alcohol, spice, or plant sorbet-based sorbets, the aromatic reference must be used in a high enough dose so that the finished product has the characteristic flavor of that main ingredient.
+In the case of alcohol, spice, or plant-based sorbets, the aromatic reference must be used in a high enough dose so that the finished product has the characteristic flavor of that main ingredient.

 Is there a difference between sherbet and sorbet?